Nursing Mothers and Lactation Rooms

 2A: Human Resource Services maintains a Google Calendar™ for scheduling use of the Gilchrist lactation room.
 Please contact Miranda.Cornish@uni.edu or 273-2423, in order to be added to the calendar or to request use.
 The CDC has an internal app used by staff and parents to communicate use of the lactation room.
 Other lactation rooms on campus do not have a calendar or schedule and may be accessed as needed when vacant.

 - 3Q: How do I let people know the lactation room is in use?

 3A: Each room differs; however, all doors lock from the inside which will prevent others from entering the room.
 Certain doors may show a signal on the outside that it is in use when locked.
 A sign may also be placed on the door when occupied if one is present in the room for that purpose.
 If using the Gilchrist lactation room, you should request access to the shared calendar to reserve your needed break times.

 - 4Q: Who is able to gain access to each lactation room?

-- 5Q: When I no longer need to use the room, what do I do with my key?
+- 5Q: When I no longer need to use the Gilchrist lactation room, what do I do with my key?

-5A: When you no longer need room access, please return your key to the key shop.
-The key can then be reissued to other nursing mothers who may need it.
+5A: When you no longer need room access, please return your key to the Facilities Management Facilities Access Office.
+The key may then be reissued to other nursing employees who may need it.